This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 6. Click Save.
 The Feed Job details are updated.

-The following table provides the field description for editing a Job Schedule:
+The following table provides the field description for creating a schedule:

 Field Description

-Description Update the description of the Feed job.
+Description* Update the description of the job schedule.

 Status Change the status to any one of the following: